clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 Your Turn
 ========================================================

-Now try editing and re-knitting `my_first_Rmd.Rmd` to give it some pizzazz: add sections, have it number the sections, make a list, throw in the UW logo, change the theme, insert a gratuitous equation…
+Now try editing and re-knitting `my_first_Rmd.Rmd` to give it some pizzazz: add sections, have it number the sections, make a list, throw in the UW logo, change the theme, insert a gratuitous equationâ¦

 * [Ways to modify the overall document appearance](http://rmarkdown.rstudio.com/html_document_format.html)
 * [Ways to format parts of your document](http://rmarkdown.rstudio.com/authoring_basics.html)